PeterLourens/kiwipiano/README.md

 The site uses white color for the background and black color for the text.
 The bright colors are used for the buttons and links.

 * Color source image

+  I have permission to use this cool photo for my project.
   <details><summary>The color theme was extracted from this image.</summary>

   ![Image](https://res.cloudinary.com/dyfa8b6fs/image/upload/v1655716371/media/images/pianist1_jcvphw.jpg)